CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_definition.html.markdown

   + `name`:(string) Descriptive name for the data type.
 Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-) or an underscore (_).
 The first and last character in name must be an alphanumeric character.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `required`:(bool) Specifies whether this parameter is required.
 The field is applicable for task and workflow.
+* `catalog`:(HashMap) - A reference to a workflowCatalog resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+This complex property has following sub-properties:
+  + `moid`:(string) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `create_time`:(string)(ReadOnly) The time when this managed object was created.
+* `cvd_id`:(string) The Cisco Validated Design (CVD) Identifier that this service item provides.
+* `delete_instance_on_decommission`:(bool) The flag to indicate that service item instance will be deleted after the completion of decommission action.
+* `description`:(string) The description for this service item which provides information on what are the pre-requisites to deploy the service item and what features are supported on the service item.
+* `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
+* `label`:(string) A user friendly short name to identify the service item.
+Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), space ( ) or an underscore (_).
+* `license_entitlement`:(string)(ReadOnly) License entitlement required to run this service item.* `Base` - Base as a License type.
+It is default license type.* `Essential` - Essential as a License type.* `Standard` - Standard as a License type.* `Advantage` - Advantage as a License type.* `Premier` - Premier as a License type.* `IWO-Essential` - IWO-Essential as a License type.* `IWO-Advantage` - IWO-Advantage as a License type.* `IWO-Premier` - IWO-Premier as a License type.* `IKS-Advantage` - IKS-Advantage as a License type.* `INC-Premier-1GFixed` - Premier 1G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-10GFixed` - Premier 10G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-100GFixed` - Premier 100G Fixed license tier for Intersight Nexus Cloud.* `INC-Premier-Mod4Slot` - Premier Modular 4 slot license tier for Intersight Nexus Cloud.* `INC-Premier-Mod8Slot` - Premier Modular 8 slot license tier for Intersight Nexus Cloud.* `INC-Premier-D2OpsFixed` - Premier D2Ops fixed license tier for Intersight Nexus Cloud.* `INC-Premier-D2OpsMod` - Premier D2Ops modular license tier for Intersight Nexus Cloud.* `INC-Premier-CentralizedMod8Slot` - Premier modular license tier of switch type CentralizedMod8Slot for Intersight Nexus Cloud.* `INC-Premier-DistributedMod8Slot` - Premier modular license tier of switch type DistributedMod8Slot for Intersight Nexus Cloud.* `IntersightTrial` - Virtual dummy license type to indicate trial.
+Used for UI display of trial mode Intersight tiers.* `IWOTrial` - Virtual dummy license type to indicate trial.
+Used for UI display of trial mode IKS tiers.* `IKSTrial` - Virtual dummy license type to indicate trial.
+Used for UI display of trial mode IWO tiers.* `INCTrial` - Virtual dummy license type to indicate trial.
+Used for UI display of trial mode Nexus tiers.
+* `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
+* `moid`:(string) The unique identifier of this Managed Object instance.
+* `name`:(string) The name for this service item definition.
+You can have multiple versions of the service item with the same name.
+Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:) or an underscore (_).
 * `owners`:
                 (Array of schema.TypeString) -(ReadOnly)
 * `parent`:(HashMap) -(ReadOnly) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.